michaelwnau/ussf-portal/docs/adr/0004-nosql-for-nexjs.md

 - Good, because Postgres (the standard for both this project and Truss) is cloud-agnostic
 - Good, because it provides indexing
-- Good, because it works with Prisma, the ORM we're using in the tech stack.
-- Bad, because requires additional data modeling to "fit" into a relational model that we don't necessarily need
+- Bad, because requires additional data modeling to "fit" into a relational model that we don't need and would result in overly complex queries
 - Bad, because adds complexity to the development process: more overhead in setting up and managing models

 ### Use a relational database, leveraging JSONB datatypes to store dynamic JSON